aibba19/ChatBot-Q-A-StackOverflow/README.md

 StackBot is a telegram bot that allows users to find a possible solution to their problem involving the Python world and a possible corresponding Java function.

-Project for the 2021 AI-NLP course of Università degli Studi di Cagliari.

-@authors: Andrea Ibba and Marco Lilliu

 ## Setting UP